Eye4Software Hydromagic

 Saving the results

-When settings are set according to the organization of the file, click "OK" to accept the settings.
+When settings are set according to the internal organization of the file, click "OK" to accept the settings.
+If everything went well and the file can be parsed, a graph and the tide values will be displayed.

 Now click the "Save" button, enter a name for the tide value and click "OK" twice to save the file and close the dialog.
+You can now continue following the steps in the sounding wizard.

 Checking the results

 You can check whether the tide corrections have been applied correctly by having a look at the sounding data.
 To do so, right click the sounding in the "Project Explorer" and select the "Edit Sounding..." option.
-The following dialog should appear, which shows the tide values in one of the columns:
+The "Sounding Editor" dialog should appear, which shows the tide values in one of the columns:

-Hydromagic sounding editor with tide values
+Hydromagic sounding editor with tide values.

-Sounding editor showing tide values
+Sounding editor showing tide values.